rbannist/ContainersOnAzure_SimpleDocker/readme.md

 <br><br>

-## Step 6 - <i>Template</i> an image build using a 'Dockerfile', create an Azure Container Registry, and push the new image up to it:
+## Step 6 - Template an image build using a 'Dockerfile', create an Azure Container Registry, and push the new image up to it.

 <br>

 Open Visual Studio Code and create a new file.

-Paste the following text into the file and save it with a name of 'Dockerfile' in the folder called 'nginx' under 'C:\Docker\'.
+Paste the following text into the file, have a look over what the lines imply will happen at each step of the build, and then save the file with a name of 'Dockerfile' in a folder called 'nginx' under 'C:\Docker\'.

 ```
 FROM ubuntu